Agrotis ipsilon: Migration

 A. ipsilon are seasonal migratory insects that travel south in the fall to escape harsh cold temperatures and travel north in the spring to escape extremely warm weather.
 Therefore, changes in thermoperiod as well as photoperiod may influence the onset of migration patterns in this species.
 Before migration southward in the fall, the reproductive system in both females and males shuts down to prevent copulation before winter.
 In the spring and early summer, though, before migration north, females release sex pheromones soon after eclosion.
 In one study, female moths collected from late April to early May were 100% mated.

 Enemies

 Predators

 Several species of wasps prey on the black cutworm.
 Larvae parasitized by Meteorus leviventris, a type of parasitoid, eat 24% less vegetation and cut 36% fewer seedlings.
-Other parasitoids include several fly species such as Archytas cirphis, Bonnetia comta, Eucelatoria armigera and Sisyropa eudryae.
+Other parasitoids include several fly species such as Archytas cirphis, Bonnetia comta, Gonia sequax, Eucelatoria armigera and Sisyropa eudryae.
 Ground beetles also eat black cutworm larvae.
 Ants, specifically Lasius neoniger also prey on this species and feed on A. ipsilon eggs.